On the Learning Dynamics of Deep Neural Networks: Introduction

 It has been observed in countless experiments that deep networks present strong generalization abilities.
 Those abilities are however difficult to ground in solid theoretical foundations.
 The fact that deep network have millions of parameters -- a number sometimes orders of magnitude larger than the dataset size -- contradicts the expectations set by classic statistical learning theory on the necessity of regularizers \citep{vapnik,poggio}.
 This observation drove \citet{understandingZhang} to suggest the existence of an \textit{implicit regularization} happening during the training of deep neural networks. \citet{Advani2017HighdimensionalDO} show that the dynamics of gradient descent can protect against overfitting in large networks. \citet{kleinbergSGD} also offer some explanations of the phenomenon but understanding its roots remains an open problem.

-In this work, we study the learning dynamics of a deep nonlinear neural network trained on a standard classification task using two different losses: the cross-entropy and the hinge loss.
+In this work, we study the learning dynamics of a deep nonlinear neural network -- \textit{i.e.} how its weights and outputs evolve throughout learning -- trained on a standard classification task using two different losses: the cross-entropy and the hinge loss.
 We mainly focus on binary classification, some of the results and properties can however be extended to the multi-class case.
 The questions we address in Sections~\ref{binary}, \ref{hinge} and \ref{starvation} respectively can be summarized as follows:

 \textbf{Independent mode learning} We show that, similarly to the case of linear networks and under certain initial conditions, learning happens independently between different classes, \textit{i.e.} classes induce a partition of the network activations, corresponding to orthogonal modes of the data.